 A good rule of thumb is to use ductless systems on homes that are 186 square metres (2,000 square feet) or less.
 When you surpass this size, it tends to be more efficient for the home to be cooled down using central air conditioning.
 Central air can also help you save money on your overall cooling costs from month to month.

 Cooling Your Home

 Making the decision regarding how to cool your home best can be complicated.
 There are a lot of different factors that you need to consider.
 Give us a call and let our professionals guide you through the process.
-We are experienced at handling brand new systems, repairs, and we offer the best air conditioner service in Winnipeg!
+We are experienced at handling brand new systems, repairs, and we offer the best air conditioner repair in Winnipeg!